google/seq2seq/docs/contributing.md

 ## What to work on

 If you are interested in contributing but are unsure what work on, take a look at the open [Github Issues](https://github.com/google/seq2seq/issues).
 We are always looking for contributors.
+We are also always looking for the following:

+- Fix issues with the documentation (typos, outdated docs, ...)
+- Improve code quality through refactoring, more tests, better docstrings, etc.
+- Running benchmarks on standard datasets

 ## Development Setup